Links and things from the CODE RED feminist collective. Visit our website for critical Caribbean feminist commentary.

 The current state of the law throughout much of the region and the practice in Barbados require urgent reform to treat the abuse of ALL children, as a class of criminality that deserves its own treatment as an act against our collective humanity and deserving the highest levels of opprobium.

-In so doing however, the law ought to treat to the sexual abuse of children, in the instant case the abuse of boys, as conceptually distinct from the consensual sexual relations between adults."
+In so doing however, the law ought to treat to the sexual abuse of children, in the instant case the abuse of boys, as conceptually distinct from the consensual sexual relations between adults.
+CODE RED for gender justice examines the double injustice of the Caribbean’s buggery laws.
+Read full article here.

 We’ll be posting a much more serious and sober report later but here are some quick reflections from a few of the Catch a Fire participants.